hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-pick-a-large-language-model-for-private-ai.md

 Latency reflects the model’s responsiveness, which is critical for real-time applications.
 Lower latency means faster initial responses, which is crucial for user-facing applications, like chatbots or customer support systems.

-## Hardware Requirements for LLM Applications

-Determining the right hardware to support an LLM is critical to deployment success.
-Hardware requirements are influenced by:

-* **Model size and complexity**: Larger models generally require more powerful infrastructure.
-* **Desired performance**: The need for high throughput or low latency impacts the choice of hardware.

-HPE offers tailored hardware solutions optimized for AI, including options like the DL384, which provides a reliable foundation for handling LLM workloads effectively.

 ## Continuous Improvement in Runtimes

 The field of LLMs is rapidly advancing, with regular improvements in model efficiency and runtime performance.
 For instance, in a span of just over three months, throughput for certain models nearly doubled thanks to improvements in the vLLM runtime from v0.5.0 (released in June 2024) to v0.6.2 (released in September 2024).

 Whether you prefer [ollama](https://ollama.com/), [vLLM](https://docs.vllm.ai/en/latest/), [tgi](https://huggingface.co/docs/text-generation-inference/en/index), [NIMs](https://www.nvidia.com/en-us/ai/), or something else, staying updated with these advancements is important to keep deployments cost-effective over time.

+## Conclusion: Infrastructure Sizing

+Determining the right infrastructure to support an LLM is critical to deployment success.
+Hardware requirements are influenced by model size and complexity, since larger models generally require more powerful infrastructure, as well as desired performance, since the need for high throughput or low latency impacts the choice of hardware and the amount of it.

+The obvious conclusion to draw here is that there is a tradeoff:

+* bigger models provide higher quality output, but are slower (or more expensive to run)
+* smaller models provide lower quality output, but are faster (or less expensive to run)

+Understanding this tradeoff is critical to ensure that you have control over the cost and performance (quality and speed) of your LLM-powered application.

 - - -